-- The materials provide resources and activities that relate to the content of the lesson or unit.

-These "Whole Class Instructional Next Steps" are designed to provide teachers with additional resources to use to support students who need additional instructional support. - Teachers are provided with extended reading lists.
+- The materials provide resources and activities related to the lesson or unit's content.
+These "Whole Class Instructional Next Steps" are designed to provide teachers with additional resources to support students who need additional instructional support. - Teachers are provided with extended reading lists.
 These can be assigned to students who need additional independent reading practice, enrichment, or an optional unit project to extend student learning. - The materials include Comprehension Extension Activities and Writing Prompts for enrichment.
-For example, in Grade 1 Unit 6: Week 27, the two extension activities are tied to a Magnetic Reader titled "The Storm."
-The first one is a writing prompt that states "Uncle Len says that a rainstorm happens in steps.
-What are the steps?
-Write them in order.
-Use the text to help you."
+For example, in grade 2 Unit 6: Week 27, the two extension activities are tied to a Magnetic Reader titled, "Water Wonder."
+The first one is a writing prompt that states "Imagine you are swimming in Jellyfish Lake.
+Write a short story to describe your experience."
 The second extension activity is multiple-level comprehension questions that extend students' thinking with some responses tied directly to text evidence from the reader. - The materials contain sections immediately following the "Check" for understanding titled "Not Yet" that give additional suggestions for extended practice.
-For example, in Grade 1 Unit 6: Week 27: Session 1, the Check for Understanding asks, "Are children able to blend phonemes to produce single and multi-syllable words?"
-If Not Yet, "Reteach the Blend Sounds Routine using movement."
+For example, in grade 2 Unit 6: Week 27: Session 1, the Check for Understanding asks, "Can children build and blend words with final e-syllable patterns?"
+If Not Yet, "Have partners build and blend one-syllable final e words such as 'side' and 'fake."